 Danville man arrested over Wednesday shooting

-A 31-year-old Danville man is facing several weapons charges stemming from a shooting that injured a local woman in the face earlier this week.
-Christopher L. Dawson was formally charged on Friday with one count of aggravated battery-firearm, a Class X felony and one count of aggravated discharge of a firearm, a Class 1 felony.
+A 31-year-old Danville man is behind bars in connection with a shooting that injured a local woman in the face earlier this week.
+Agents with the U.S. Marshals Service, along with Danville police, located Christopher L. Dawson in Champaign around 8:30 p.m.
+Thursday.

 Start the conversation, or Read more at The News-Gazette.